mithi/hexapod/README.md

     <img src="https://mithi.github.io/robotics-blog/show-off.gif" alt="drawing" width="400" />
 </p>

-You can use this web app to solve inverse kinematics, simulate various gaits and so much more.

-In real time, and at each step of the way, you can view all the angles the robot's eighteen joints make.
+You can use this web app to solve inverse kinematics, simulate various gaits, and so much more.
+In real time, you can also view all the angles the robot's eighteen joints at any particular pose.
+All the computations are done in your browser, nobody's fetching data from wherever, so it should be fast.
+Another (somewhat) cool thing is that this project does NOT depend on any external mathematics libraries, just Javascript's built-in Math object.

 Consider buying me [a few cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics-related visualizers.
 (Quadrotors?!)